danielkoll/PyDISORT3/README.md

 # PyDISORT3
-PyDISORT for python version 3.x.
-The original python2 version is here: https://github.com/chanGimeno/pyDISORT
+PyDISORT to run DISORT in python version 3.x.
+The original python2 version by Chan Gimeno is here: https://github.com/chanGimeno/pyDISORT